+Let us begin by introducing the distances that we study in this paper, and discussing the state of the knowledge for each.
+We have chosen both standard and cutting-edge distances, with the requirement that the algorithms be computable in a reasonable amount of time on large, sparse graphs.
+In practice, this means that the distances must scale linearly or near-linearly in the size in the graph.

+We refer to these tools as ``distance measures,'' as many of them do not satisfy the technical requirements of a metric.
+Although all are symmetric, they may fail one or more of the other requirements of a mathematical metric.
+This can be very problematic if one hopes to perform rigorous analysis on these distances, but in practice it is not significant.
+Consider the requirement of identity of indiscernible, in which $d(G,G')=0$ if and only if $G=G'$.
+We rarely encounter two graphs where $d(G,G')=0$; we are more frequently concerned with an approximate form of this statement, in which we wish to deduce that $G$ is similar to $G'$ from the fact that $d(G,G')$ is small.

-The distance functions we study divide naturally into two categories, which we will now describe.
-These categories are not exhaustive; many distance functions (including one we employ in our experiments) do not fit neatly into either category.
+The distance measures we study divide naturally into two categories, that we now describe.
+These categories are not exhaustive; many distance measures (including one we employ in the experiments) do not fit neatly into either category.
 Akoglu et al. \cite{Akoglu2015} provide an alternative taxonomy; our taxonomy refines a particular group of methods they refer to as ``feature-based''.\footnote{Note that the authors in \cite{Akoglu2015} are classifying anomaly detection methods in particular, rather than graph comparison methods in general.}